-So far, Nissan has only shown one sketch of the model by its partner Premcar, but Automotive Daily has rendered a more accurate image (above, albeit with a snorkel an winch that likely won’t be standard) of what to expect.
+So far, Nissan has only shown one sketch and a picture of the rear quarter panel, but Automotive Daily has rendered a more accurate image (above, albeit with a snorkel and winch that likely won’t be standard) of what to expect.

 All of the work on the design and engineering is carried out by Premcar and fitment, including the lifted suspension and upgraded absorber/spring package with new bump stops, happens on a specially-created production line at Premcar’s Epping location.